 I am a scientist studying the physics of materials, as a postdoctoral scholar at Harvard University.
 My research is focused on materials that exhibit quantum mechanical phenomena over a wide range of energy and length scales.
 I use light as a means to understand and manipulate their behavior.

 Magnetism when combined with non-trivial band topology can give rise to intriguing quantized electronic phases – if the two interact with each other.
 Here, we study a material where magnetism coexists with topological bands, and quantify the exchange coupling between the two.

-Magnetism in quantum materials creates a platform to realize spin-based phenomena with applications in spintronics, memory, and quantum information.
-Here, we use ultrafast pulses of light to coherently control magnetism at speeds 1000x faster than traditional techniques like strain and external magnetic fields.
+Magnetism in topological materials creates a platform to realize spin-based phenomena with applications in spintronics, memory, and quantum information.
+Here, we discover a new knob to control interlayer magnetic bonding in an antiferromagnetic topological insulator – phonons.

 Featured on Phys.org, Materials Today, and Penn State News.